-Highest level of agreement Positive statements Mean score % strongly agreeing Cruise ship tourism improves the Akaroa economy 4.38 58.5 Long term planning will help control negative impacts from cruise ship tourism 4.13 36.6 The benefits of cruise ship tourism outweigh the problems 4.06 45.2 Cruise ship tourism provides good jobs for Akaroa residents 4.02 36.3 Negative statements Cruise ship tourism increases traffic congestion in Akaroa 3.65 26.9 Local government should control cruise ship tourism in Akaroa 3.05 10.6
+Highest level of agreement Positive statements Mean score % strongly agreeing Cruise ship tourism improves the Akaroa economy 4.38 58.5 Long term planning will help control negative impacts from cruise ship tourism 4.13 36.6 The benefits of cruise ship tourism outweigh the problems 4.06 45.2 Cruise ship tourism provides good jobs for Akaroa residents Negative statements 4.02 36.3 Cruise ship tourism increases traffic congestion in Akaroa 3.65 26.9 Local government should control cruise ship tourism in Akaroa 3.05 10.6

-A calculation of each respondent's mean overall score (i.e., for all statement items) was undertaken with the negative items on the scale 'flipped' to standardise ranking scores.
+A calculation of each respondent's mean overall 'attitude score' (i.e., for all statement items) was undertaken with the negative items on the scale 'flipped' to standardise ranking scores.
+This score is representative of a broad categorisation of each respondent's attitude towards cruise tourism in Akaroa.
+In order to calculate this mean overall attitude score, responses to all corrected scale items were aggregated and then divided by the number of items.
+The maximum score was 'five' and the minimum score was 'one'.
 Each respondent was assigned to one of three groups depending on their overall score: